taylorknopp/TrashformerBot-A-Twitch-Bot/README.md

 Planned Features

-     Currently no specific features are planned but you can request some here: <a href="http://recordit.co/" target="_blank">**Recordit**</a>
+     Currently no specific features are planned but you can request some here:

 Setup Guide

-     The latest release of the bot can be downloaded from the release section of this repo, here:
+     The latest release of the bot can be downloaded from the release section of this repo, here: ![#releases]

      After downloading the bot extract it to your location of choice.
      In the netcoreapp2.1 folder you will find TrashfomerBot.exe,